The-Notebookinator/notebookinator/entries.typ

 #import "./utils.typ"
 #import "./themes/themes.typ"

-/// Generic entry creation function.
+/// The generic entry creation function.
+This function has three entry variants - frontmatter, body, and appendix - used to create each page.
 ///
+/// *Example Usage*
+///
+/// ```typ
+///
+/// ```
 /// - section (string): The type of entry.
 Takes either "frontmatter", "body", or "appendix".
 /// - title (string): The title of the entry.
 /// - type (string): The type of entry.
 The possible values for this are decided by the theme.